DaRealFreak/watcher-go/README.md

 Following flags are available for the `watcher add account` command
 ```
 Flags:
-  -h, --help              help for account
-  -p, --password string   password of the user (required)
+  -P, --password string   password of the user (required)
-      --url string        url for the association of the account (required)
+  -u, --url string        url for the association of the account (required)
-  -u, --user string       username you want to add (required)
+  -U, --user string       username you want to add (required)
 ```

 Items can be added by executing following command: